Buddy's Day Out: Production

 The film was created in the wake of Hugh Harman and Rudolf Ising's fallout with Leon Schlesinger over budget concerns.
 Harman and Ising kept the rights to Bosko, who appeared as the star character of Looney Tunes for its first three years and took him with them.
 Additionally, the majority of animators were working exclusively for Harman and Ising, leaving Schlesinger without a studio to continue the series.
-Desperate to maintain his contract with Warner Bros., Schlesinger set up his own studio, Leon Schlesinger Productions, and hired away animators from other studios.
+Desperate to maintain his contract with Warner Bros.
+Pictures, Schlesinger set up his own studio, Leon Schlesinger Productions, and lured animators from Walt Disney Productions with higher salaries.
 Buddy was created to replace Bosko as the star of Looney Tunes, but proved not to be a successful character and was eventually replaced after two years.

 The film was directed by Tom Palmer and was one of only two films completed by him for the Schlesinger studio.
 According to animation historian Michael Barrier, Palmer's approach in directing Buddy's Day Out was rather loose.
 In the story conferences which determined the contents of the film, Palmer would suggest adding "a funny piece of business", a visual gag.
 He failed to specify the use of anything particularly funny.
 According to later interviews with Bernard B. Brown and Bob Clampett, Palmer's original version of the film was virtually devoid of gags.
 The Warner Bros. studio rejected this version and the film had to be reworked extensively.
 Barrier considers the finished film, with gags added, to also have been "desperately unfunny".
 The gags were neither as well conceived, nor as well executed as those found in the animated short films of the competing Walt Disney Productions.

-Uniqueness of the cartoon

-This cartoon was the only appearance of Cookie's baby brother Elmer, as well as the only time Buddy owned a dog called Happy.
-In subsequent cartoons, Buddy (or Cookie) owned a dog called Bozo, and in others Buddy's friend is a larger dog called Towser (cf. Buddy and Towser).
-This was also the only cartoon in which Buddy is so designed.